Can I Eat Expired French Salad Dressing Commercially Bottled Sold Unrefrigerated Opened?

 Expert Source

-"Once opened, commercially bottled French salad dressing sold unrefrigerated should be refrigerated and used within 2 weeks for best quality." - USDA
+"Once opened, commercially bottled French salad dressing sold unrefrigerated should be stored in the refrigerator and used within the timeframe specified on the label to ensure food safety." - European Food Safety Authority (EFSA)

 ✅Fresh French Salad Dressing Commercially Bottled Sold Unrefrigerated Opened